 INTRODUCTION

 Colorectal cancer (CRC) remains a major cause of cancer worldwide and accounts for about 9% of overall cancer incidence[1].
-There is, however, a quite remarkable country-to-country variation and CRC appears to be primarily a disease of Western life-style1.
+There is, however, a quite remarkable country-to-country variation and CRC appears to be primarily a disease of Western life-style[1].
 In India the incidence of CRC is about one seventh that of the United States[2].
 Moreover, immigrants from low-risk countries who move to high-risk countries generally assume the high-risk profile of the new host country[1].
 These data suggest that environmental factors could be important in the etiology of sporadic CRC and provide some hope that chemopreventive/lifestyle strategies could have a significant impact on reducing CRC incidence.
 The primary purpose of this review is to evaluate the potential role that pro-oxidant and antioxidant factors play in the development of CRC.
 The roles of these factors are of major importance to the advice that oncologists provide to cancer patients and that nutritionists provide to the general population.
 The food industry also has a vested interest in these issues since many foods are labeled as being “high in antioxidants” with the implicit promise of promoting health.

 PRO-OXIDANTS AND ANTIOXIDANTS IN CRC